 Even if you have everything set just right, they happen!

-What exactly is a birdnest and how can you prevent them?
+What exactly is a Backlash or Birds Nest and how can you Prevent Them?

-The most common cause of a backlash is having your settings out of whack.
+The most common cause of a backlash is having your reel settings out of whack.
 When fishing with a baitcaster, you need to set your spool tension and the brakes on your reel just right in order to prevent a backlash.
-If the spool tension is too loose, or the break isn’t set tight enough, the spool is going to spin out of control causing the line in your real to almost explode into that huge mess we anglers refer to as a “birdsnest”.
+If the spool tension is too loose, or the break isn’t set tight enough, the spool is going to spin out of control causing the line in your reel to explode into that huge mess that we anglers refer to as a “birds nest.”

 Removing a Birdsnest from you Baitcaster Reel

-A lot of people recommend reeling slowly while pressing on the tangled line; while this sometimes works, I’ve found it can actually make the problem a lot worse.
+A lot of people are going to tell you to reel slowly while pressing on the tangled line; while this sometimes works, I’ve found it can actually make the problem a lot worse.

 The first thing you want to do is relax!
-We’ve all wanted to freak out and just chuck the damn rod into the water; but if you relax, I promise you can get these things out relatively easily.
+We’ve all wanted to freak out and just throw the damn rod and reel into the water; but if you relax, I promise you can get these things out relatively quickly.

 What you want to do is look for the loop that is looped around the main line.

-Don’t pull on the line coming out of the spool, but instead pull the loop that has wrapped around the line.
-Pull that loop out about 6 inches or so, or until it stops; then grab the main line above the spool and give it pull.
+Don’t pull on the line coming out of the top of the reel, but instead pull the loop that has wrapped around the line.
+Pull that loop out about 6 inches or so, or until it stops; then grab the main line above the reel and give it pull.
 99% of the time this is going to clear the backlash.
 If it doesn’t, repeat the process.
-Sometimes a couple of loops may have worked their way around the line.
+Sometimes a couple of loops may have worked their way around the line, and you’ll have to find the one that’s causing the problem.

-Here’s my video on how to Remove a Birdsnest.
+Here’s my video on how to Remove a Backlash (Birds Nest).

 Bonus Tip: Head on over to your local sewing shop and buy knitting needle for your tackle box.
 The knitting needle is a great way to grab those loops if you have larger fingers!